 How expensive are boiling water taps?

 When it comes to boiling water taps, there is a wide range of prices on the market.
 At the high end, you can find taps that cost upwards of £1000 whereas our Avista tap is only £299.
 In general, the price of a boiling water tap depends on a few factors, including the brand, the features, and the design.
-Some brands are more expensive than others, and some features, like filters or temperature controls, can add to the cost.
-However, boiling water taps can be a great investment for any kitchen, as they save time and energy while providing an endless supply of hot water.

 Ready to transform your everyday tasks and chores?
 Dive into our huge range of affordable boiling water taps.
+Alternatively, learn more about boiling water taps and how to maintain them.

 Kitchen taps have come a long way in the past few decades.
 With access to increasingly advanced technology, taps have evolved to make our way of living more convenient than ever.
 Taps that dispense boiling water are a particularly popular choice for new builds, extensions and renovations, allowing homeowners to access piping hot water instantly, instead of waiting for the kettle or a stove-top pan to boil.
 But with a growing number of brands on the market, knowing which hot water tap to choose can be overwhelming.